docker/docs/content/guides/docker-concepts/building-images/understanding-image-layers.md

 ## Try it out

-In this hands-on, you will create new image layers manually using the [docker commit](https://docs.docker.com/reference/cli/docker/container/commit/) command.
+In this hands-on guide, you will create new image layers manually using the [`docker container commit`](https://docs.docker.com/reference/cli/docker/container/commit/) command.
 Note that you’ll rarely create images this way, as you’ll normally [use a Dockerfile](./writing-a-dockerfile.md).
 But, it makes it easier to understand how it’s all working.

 ### Create a base image